 Here’s our Capital One Venture Rewards credit card review.

 The Chase Sapphire Preferred is the #1 card we recommend for anyone starting out the miles and points hobby.
 According to reports online and from readers, you’ll have the best chance of approval if your credit score is ~720 or more.
 If you already have a good credit score (perhaps because you’ve had student loans, car loans, or a mortgage) but are new to credit cards, this is an excellent pick.

-The card also comes with a sign-up bonus of 60,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months.
-That’s worth $600 in cash back, $750 when you book paid travel through the Chase Ultimate Rewards travel portal and potentially much more when you transfer your points to airline and hotel partners like Southwest, United Airlines and Hyatt.
+The card also comes with a sign-up bonus of 100,000 bonus points after you spend $4,000 in the first three months from account opening.
+That’s worth $1,410 and potentially much more when you transfer your points to airline and hotel partners like Southwest, United Airlines and Hyatt.

 - 2X Chase Ultimate Rewards points per $1 spent on travel and dining worldwide

 - 1X Chase Ultimate Rewards points per $1 spent on other purchases